shrestaz/dotfiles/README.md

-# This repository contains dotfiles for my linux setup.
+## This repository contains dotfiles (mostly bash profiles) for my linux setup.

-## For Arch installs only!
+### For Arch installs only! (if touchpad on the laptop is not working as expected)

 Unless specified otherwise in the README, the locations of the dotfiles is the home directory.